LeOSW42/PiwigoImagesAndGPX/README.md

 # PiwigoImagesAndGPX

 Create an map which can display one GPX file and/or Images from a piwigo category
+Demo (map on the top) : http://leo.lstronic.com/piwigo/index.php?/category/6

 # Installation